Ae/AM/CE/ME 102 abc. Mechanics of Structures and Solids. 9 units (3-0-6). For course description, see Aerospace.

 AM/CE 151 ab.
 Dynamics and Vibration.
 9 units (3-0-6); first, second terms.
 Equilibrium concepts, conservative and dissipative systems, Lagrange’s equations, differential equations of motion for discrete single and multi degree-of-freedom systems, natural frequencies and mode shapes of these systems (Eigen value problem associated with the governing equations), phase plane analysis of vibrating systems, forms of damping and energy dissipated in damped systems, response to simple force pulses, harmonic and earthquake excitation, response spectrum concepts, vibration isolation, seismic instruments, dynamics of continuous systems, Hamilton’s principle, axial vibration of rods and membranes, transverse vibration of strings, beams (Bernoulli-Euler and Timoshenko beam theory), and plates, traveling and standing wave solutions to motion of continuous systems, Rayleigh quotient and the Rayleigh-Ritz method to approximate natural frequencies and mode shapes of discrete and continuous systems, frequency domain solutions to dynamical systems, stability criteria for dynamical systems, and introduction to nonlinear systems and random vibration theory.
 Instructors: Asimaki, Daraio.

-AM/ME 165 ab.
-Elasticity.
-9 units (3-0-6); second, third terms.
-Prerequisites: Ae/Ge/ME 160 a and registered in Ae/Ge/ME 160 b.
-Fundamental concepts and equations of elasticity.
-Linearized theory of elastostatics and elastodynamics: basic theorems and special solutions.
+AM/ME 165.
+Finite Elasticity.
+9 units (3-0-6); third term.
+Prerequisites: Ae/Ge/ME 160 a.
 Finite theory of elasticity: constitutive theory, semi-inverse methods.
 Variational methods.
 Applications to problems of current interest.
-Not offered 2017–18.
+Instructors: Bhattacharya.

 AM 200.
 Advanced Work in Applied Mechanics.
 Hours and units by arrangement.
 A faculty mentor will oversee a student proposed, independent research or study project to meet the needs of graduate students.
 Graded pass/fail.
 The consent of a faculty mentor and a written report is required for each term of work.